-Parameter Maximum Limit (NTU) Result, average (NTU) No. of Tests Required No. of Tests Performed No. of Tests Meeting Requirements Turbidity 1.0 0.33 936 936 936
+Parameter Maximum Result, No. of No. of No. of Tests

+Limit average Tests Tests Meeting

+(NTU) (NTU) Required Performed Requirements

+Turbidity 1.0 0.17 936 936 936

-(NTU) Nephelometric Turbidity Unit - a unit of measurement used to indicate the clarity of drinking water
+(NTU) Nephelometric Turbidity Unit - a unit of measurement used to indicate the clarity of drinking water a.
+Positive bacteriological samples are resampled to confirm the presence or absence of pathogens.
+Follow up tests confirmed the absence of pathogens in all cases.